-Following an Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) referral to the Commonwealth Department of Climate Change, Energy, the Environment and Water, the department determined the project "a controlled action" as it may have significant impacts on listed threatened species and communities and listed migratory species.
-As a result, the project will also require assessment under the EPBC Act before it can proceed.
+Following an Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) referral to the Commonwealth Department of Climate Change, Energy, the Environment and Water, the department determined the Project "a controlled action" as it may have significant impacts on listed threatened species and communities and listed migratory species.
+As a result, the Project will also require assessment under the EPBC Act before it can proceed.

 The EES process is accredited to assess impacts on matters of national environmental significance under the EPBC Act through a Bilateral Agreement between the Commonwealth and the State of Victoria.
-The EES for this project will be undertaken in accordance with the Bilateral Agreement, with the Minister's assessment report provided to the Commonwealth to inform the approval decision under the EPBC Act.
+The EES for this Project will be undertaken in accordance with the Bilateral Agreement, with the Minister's assessment report provided to the Commonwealth to inform the approval decision under the EPBC Act.
 This Plan outlines Wind Prospect's approach to stakeholder and community engagement during all stages of the EES process.

-An engagement program that includes identified stakeholders, level of engagement (per EES stage) and proposed methods and tools, is also included in this plan.
+This Plan includes an engagement program that includes identified stakeholders, level of engagement (for each EES stage) and proposed methods and tools.